FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Electric fence

-For our purposes, the term “electric fence” refers to a traditional electric fence with an energised exposed wire.
-When a dog (or human) comes into contact with the exposed wire, they get shocked.
+For our purposes, the term “electric fence” refers to a traditional electric fence with an energized exposed wire.
+When a dog (or human) comes into contact with the exposed wire at the fence line, they get shocked.
 This is most typically used to educate a dog not to leap over a fence over the top.

 Wireless Fence

 A wireless fence is made up of two parts: a transmitter and a shock collar, both of which are powered by electricity.
-When your dog is outside, he wears the shock collar.
-Your yard is surrounded by an invisible border created by the transmitter.
+When your dog is outside, they wear the shock collar.
+Your yard is surrounded by an invisible fence line created by the transmitter.
 If your dog breaches this barrier while wearing the shock collar, it will receive a beep, a vibration, or a jolt.

 That depends on how it is used more than on any other factor.

-Most dog trainers recommend dog shock receiver collars only for temporary use, because their long term safety is questionable.
+Most dog trainers and dog owners use static correction collars only for temporary use, because their long-term safety is questionable.

-The dog collar with electric fence may or may not hurt your dog, but it’s almost always better to properly train him without the pet fence so you can keep your dog safe zone.
+The static correction collar with an electric fence may or may not hurt your dog, but it’s almost always better to properly train them without the pet fence so you can keep your dog in the safe zone without them having to be electrocuted.

-Others would counter that the dog doesn’t know right from wrong – he has no concept of what constitutes “acceptable” behavior – until he is taught it through positive reinforcement training with a dog receiver collar.
-Therefore, they insist on using these dog fences as a quick fix rather than a permanent solution.
+Others would counter that the dog doesn’t know right from wrong – they have no concept of what constitutes “acceptable” behavior – until they are taught it through rewards and praise when they do something correctly.
+Therefore, some dog trainers insist on using these dog fences as a quick fix rather than a permanent solution.

 The bottom line is that dog receiver collars should only be used as a last resort after you have consulted with a professional dog trainer.
-If you are not comfortable using a dog shock collar, other pet fence options are available, such as the wireless pet fence or the underground dog fence.
-Whichever option you choose, always use caution when training your dog with any type of dog shock receiver collar.
+If you are not comfortable using a dog shock collar, other pet fence options are available, such as the wireless pet fence or the underground dog fence and you can give your pup a non metallic collar.
+You can also install a physical fence if that would make you and your dog. more comfortable.
+Whichever option you choose, always use caution when training your dog with any type of dog shock receiver collar, and make sure that you set the collar to training mode so they do not get extremely shocked when they are learning.

-When you are training your pup, boundary awareness is key.
-Teaching your dog boundary awareness can help prevent him from running into dangerous situations or getting lost.
-If you have tried to teach boundary awareness before without success, don’t worry!
-There are some tricks to doggy boundary awareness that can make it easier for both of you.
+When you are training your pup, understanding boundaries is key.
+Teaching your dog boundary awareness can help prevent them from running into dangerous situations or getting lost.
+If you have tried to teach your dog about understanding boundaries before without success, don’t worry!
+There are some tricks to this. kind of awareness that can make it easier for both of you.

 What is Dog Boundary Awareness?

-This is most often done with invisible fencing, but this works well for dogs who are not confident or sensitive to change.
-Boundary training indoors may come first so your dog has an idea of what is expected of him if he reaches certain areas of the house like the kitchen or family room.
-This will reduce his stress at new boundaries and help him adjust faster to new spaces.
+This is most often done with an invisible fence system, but this works well for dogs who are not confident or sensitive to change, like my dog Howie.
+Boundary training indoors may come first so your dog has an idea of what is expected of them if they reach certain areas of the house like the kitchen or family room.
+This will reduce their stress at new boundaries and help them adjust faster to new spaces.

-Once he learns how to stay within the boundary lines in the house, you can start taking him outside.
+Once they learn how to stay within the boundary lines in the house, you can start taking them outside to help them learn not to cross the boundary line of your property.
 Choose a quiet spot with little distractions for your dog to start with.
-Gradually increase the area as your dog proves he can handle it.
-Always be sure to praise and reward your pup when he follows the boundary line correctly!
+Gradually increase the area as your dog proves they can handle it.
+Always be sure to praise and reward your pup when they follow the boundary line correctly to increase the chances they will continue this pattern of behavior!

-How to Train a Dog to Stay In The Yard
+How to Train Your Dog to Stay In The Yard

 Is your dog constantly running away?
-Not to worry – a simple trick can help him stay safely in the yard.
+Not to worry – a simple trick can help them stay safe in the yard.

 There are different methods for training a dog, but this method is easy and safe for both you and your pet.